JoaoAnt/streetEvents/notes.md

     - DONE Use the docker image selected
     - DONE Auto Documentation swagger, swagger.json, swagger.yaml, redoc
     - DONE Place everything into Git

-    - Test for all endpoints
+    - DONE Create instructions in how to open the project and notes on README
-    - Create instructions in how to open docker image and README
+    - DONE Create a collection of Endpoints

-    - Create a collection of Postman
+## Day 19 Apr

-    Extra to the Required:
+    - DONE Test for all endpoints